bonitasoft/bonita-doc/md/layouts.md

 If your page is viewed in an application, you will have access facilities for [the application theme](applications.md).

-You can directly access a resource by adding the following link in `index.html`: ``
+You can directly access a resource by adding the following link in `index.html`: `<link href="../theme/theme.css" rel="stylesheet" />`